Install Kong Operator with self-managed Control Plane

 If you do not enable this, the chart will generate and inject self-signed certificates automatically.
 We recommend enabling cert-manager to manage the lifecycle of these certificates.

-Wait for Kong Gateway Operator to be ready
+Wait for Kong Operator to be ready

 kubectl -n kong-system wait --for=condition=Available=true --timeout=120s deployment/kong-operator-kong-operator-controller-manager